-If you’re a fan of swimming, boating, and other water activities, Cleveland may be the city for you.
-The North Coast is bordered by Lake Erie to the north, so there’s plenty of opportunities to get out on the water.
-Take your boat out from Wendy Park to go on sailing and fishing adventures.
-Feel the sand between your toes at Edgewater Beach, a public park that’s open in the summer for swimming, boating, and beach volleyball.
-Sign up for kayaking lessons so you can set out on a peaceful adventure on Lake Erie at 41° North Kayak Adventures.
-If you’d prefer to stay dry, you can enjoy Cleveland’s best fine dining or brunch with a view of Lake Erie at Pier W, which was awarded the Silver Spoon Award for Best Brunch.
+If you’re a fan of swimming, boating, and other water activities, Cleveland is the perfect spot for you!
+Lake Erie borders Cleveland’s North Coast, so there are plenty of opportunities to get out on the water.
+Take your boat out from Wendy Park to go on sailing and fishing adventures right by Downtown Cleveland.
+Feel the sand between your toes at Edgewater Beach—a public beach located in scenic Edgewater Park open for swimming, boating, and beach volleyball.
+Sign up for kayaking lessons so you can set out on a peaceful adventure on the stunning coastline of Lake Erie at 41° North Kayak Adventures.
+Or enjoy the best brunch in Cleveland with a view of Lake Erie at Pier W, which partners with local fishermen and farmers to provide a unique fine-dining experience.

 Connect with Art & History

-Cleveland has a colorful history, and the museums spread across the city are all about embracing it!
-Find yourself in the center of film history at A Christmas Story House Museum, which is open to visitors year-round, but definitely a favorite to stop at during the holidays!
-Visit Cleveland Museum of Art, which has eight rotating exhibits showcasing art from several countries and time periods.
-Take a day trip to the Museum of Contemporary Art (MOCA), the only contemporary art venue in the Cleveland area.
-Expand your mind at The Cleveland Museum of National History, where you can learn about animals, dinosaurs, and evolutionary medicine.
-Connect with history on a local level at the must-visit Cleveland History Center.
-Or pop into other notable museums like International Women’s Air & Space Museum or Maltz Museum of Jewish Heritage.
+Cleveland has a colorful history, and the city’s museums embrace that!
+Find yourself in the center of film history at A Christmas Story House & Museum, which features original props and memorabilia from the iconic film and is a favorite stop during the holidays.
+Visit The Cleveland Museum of Art to experience rotating exhibits showcasing art from several countries and time periods, ranging from Modern Japan to Ancient Egypt.
+Take a trip to the Museum of Contemporary Art (moCA), the only contemporary art venue in the Cleveland area.
+Explore artifacts in archaeology, physical anthropology, botany, and evolutionary medicine at The Cleveland Museum of National History, Ohio’s largest natural history museum.
+Connect with Cleveland history on a local level with a collection of museum objects, manuscripts, and genealogical records at must-visit Cleveland History Center.
+Or pop into other notable museums like the International Women’s Air & Space Museum, Baseball Heritage Museum, or Maltz Museum of Jewish Heritage.

 Spend a Day at the Rock & Roll Hall of Fame

-Jutting up from the edge of Lake Erie is one of the city’s architectural standouts and a defining location for the city—the Rock & Roll Hall of Fame.
-The eternal home of rock and roll’s most famous entertainers, with new artists being enshrined yearly, is filled with memorabilia throughout seven floors of exhibit space and an outdoor plaza.
-Marvel at rock history with hands-on exhibits like The Garage, which celebrates the birth of many rock bands.
-Stand under Pink Floyd’s The Wall exhibit.
-Or stroll through the Hall of Fame itself on the third floor.
-You can even host private events like a job party, conference, or have your wedding if you “Rent the Rock” for a night.
-Like many large museums, the exhibits are on a rotating schedule, so be sure to check out what special exhibits are coming before you go!
+Jutting up from the edge of Lake Erie is one of Cleveland’s architectural standouts and a defining location for the city—the Rock & Roll Hall of Fame.
+The eternal home of rock and roll’s most famous entertainers, with new artists enshrined yearly, is filled with memorabilia across seven floors of exhibit space and an outdoor plaza.
+Marvel at music history with hands-on exhibits like The Garage, which highlights classic instruments used by renowned artists like Les Paul, B.B.
+King, and Jeff Beck.
+Stand under Pink Floyd’s The Wall exhibit, which mirrors the band’s iconic Berlin performance in 1990.
+Stroll through the Hall of Fame itself on the third floor to see the latest inducted legends.
+You can even host private events like a work party, conference, or wedding if you “Rent the Rock” for a night.
+And remember to check the schedule of events for incredible live music, DJs, local vendors, and more.

 In the CLE, the live arts and entertainment options are hard to beat!
-Theatre lovers will be in heaven down at Playhouse Square, which boasts 11 theaters and is the second-largest theater district in the country just behind New York City’s Broadway.
-You can check out many Broadway touring shows like The Lion King or Frozen at either KeyBank State Theatre and Connor Palace.
-Film buffs should also stop by Playhouse Square, as it’s home to the Cleveland International Film Festival (CIFF).
-In the summertime, you can groove at Tri-C JazzFest at Playhouse Square, a three-day-long music festival devoted to the art and culture of jazz.
+Theatre lovers will be in heaven down at Playhouse Square, which boasts 11 theaters and is the second-largest theater district in the country, just behind New York City’s Broadway.
+Check out many Broadway touring shows like The Lion King or Frozen at either KeyBank State Theatre or Connor Palace.
+Film enthusiasts should also stop by this area, as it’s home to the Cleveland International Film Festival (CIFF).
+In the summertime, groove at Tri-C JazzFest at Playhouse Square, a three-day-long music festival devoted to the art and culture of jazz.
 Catch a performance from Cleveland Ballet, which often performs at the Mimi Ohio Theatre.
-And be sure to experience musical excellence with one of the “big five” orchestras in the country, the Cleveland Orchestra.
+And be sure to experience musical excellence at the Severance Music Center with one of the “big five” orchestras in the country, The Cleveland Orchestra.

 Get Down with the Nightlife

 For a city known for its rock ‘n roll history, it’s really no surprise that Cleveland has a bustling nightlife!
-Live music lovers can catch a show at Beachland Ballroom or The Agora Theatre, or even check out up-and-coming artists at The Grog Shop.
-If you’re hungry, stop by Nighttown for a late dinner and drinks with live music in the background.
-Get ready to laugh by grabbing a ticket to a comedy show inside of Hilarities 4th Street Theater, where you can watch comedians like Tom Poppa, Craig Robinson, Nicole Byer, and more.
-Drink like a rock star at one of the CLE’s many breweries like Terrestrial Brewing Company, which creates unique beers that are infused with a wide array of ingredients from lifesavers to jalapenos.
-Or book a tour on the BrewBus and check out the other local breweries throughout Cleveland!
+Concert lovers can catch a show at Beachland Ballroom or The Agora Theatre, or even check out up-and-coming artists at The Grog Shop.
+If you’re hungry, stop by Music Box Supper Club for food and drinks with live music from local artists.
+Get ready to laugh by grabbing a ticket to a comedy show inside Hilarities 4th Street Theater, where you can watch comedians like Russell Howard, Michelle Wolf, and Dustin Nickerson perform.
+Visit one of CLE’s many breweries, such as Terrestrial Brewing Company, which creates unique beers like their Enlightenment sour and Big Black Furry Creature From Mars IPA.
+Or grab some of the best cocktails in Cleveland, with freshly squeezed juice and sophisticated syrups at the nostalgic Society Lounge.